 Our specialist teaching staff provide feedback to the Form Teachers throughout the year to ensure that a holistic view of each child’s performance at school is being obtained.

-At Heatherton we understand that parents need childcare flexibility and support out of standard school hours.
-We offer Wrap Around Care from 07:30 until 18.30 for all Heatherton pupils from Nursery (age three years and above) to Year 6.
+At Heatherton we understand that you may need childcare flexibility and support out of standard school hours.
+We offer Wrap Around Care from 07:30 until 18:30 for all Heatherton pupils from Nursery (age three years and above) to Year 6.

-Wrap Around Care give parents peace of mind that their child is being cared for, whilst children benefit from ensured continuity of care and a routine which helps to prepare them for longer hours away from home in the future.
+Wrap Around Care gives you the peace of mind that your child is being well cared for, whilst your child will benefit from ensured continuity of care and a routine which helps to prepare them for longer hours spent away from home in the future.